Average Onboarding Rating

 And the onboarding app adoption across the offices worldwide?
 Bacardi has it covered.

 Bacardi ran webinars to launch their new hire welcome toolkit, including introducing the onboarding app to managers.
-“It is super easy, I do a one and a half hour workshop and they are good to go.
+“It is super easy, I do a 1.5-hour workshop and they are good to go.
 It’s that simple!” says Corina.
 Clear, active internal communication with all local HR teams accelerated app usage by making sure administrators know their way around it.

 Two of the most popular sections in our app are the brand section and pulse checks.
 But how you share information is vital to overall engagement –infographics and personal stories make the information you are presenting more appealing and easier to internalize.